homearanya/active-escapes/src/pages/tours/wild-coast-trail-running.md

       subHeading: 'Trail Run Day 1: Kob Inn to Wavecrest (25km)'
       description:
         - Today’s route is perhaps the ‘wildest’ - offering a mix of sandy beaches flanked by rippled dunes one side and flat-shelved wave-cut rocks on the other; and grassy banks that pass natural springs and indigenous forests alive with birds and insects.
         - After crossing the Ngqwara River its a combination of beach, flat rocky shelves and grassy tracks before reaching the beautiful Cebe River Mouth.
-Flanked on both sides with thick indigenous forest, this river mouth is a truly a wild and special spot. the last stretch from Cebe to Wavecrest is along wide flat beach.
+Flanked on both sides with thick indigenous forest, this river mouth is a truly a wild and special spot.
+The final stretch from Cebe to Wavecrest is along wide flat beach.
         - 'Overnight: <strong>Wavecrest Hotel</strong> (Breakfast, packed lunch & Dinner)'
     - heading: Day 3
       subHeading: 'Trail Run Day 2: Wavecrest to Morgan Bay (28km)'